Hamiltonian Lie algebroids: Hamiltonian structures on the reduced Lie algebroid

 \section{Hamiltonian structures on the reduced Lie algebroid}

 We turn to the relation between hamiltonian structures on the action Lie algebroid $A = \frakg \times M$ and on the $H$-reduced Lie algebroid $\tilde{A} = \frakg/\frakh \times_H M$.
-The main result is that a hamiltonan structure on $\tilde{A}$ always pulls back along the projection $\phi: A \to \tilde{A}$ of Cor.~\ref{cor:ReducedAlgd} to a hamiltonian structure on $A$ (Thm.~\ref{thm:HamReduced1}).
-However, unless $H \subset G$ is a normal subgroup, the connection on $A$ of the pulled back hamiltonian structure is not the trivial connection (Prop.~\ref{prop:NormalTriv}).
+The main result is that a hamiltonan structure on $\tilde{A}$ always pulls back along the projection $\phi: A \to \tilde{A}$ of Corollary \ref{cor:ReducedAlgd} to a hamiltonian structure on $A$ (Theorem \ref{thm:HamReduced1}).
+However, unless $H \subset G$ is a normal subgroup, the connection on $A$ of the pulled back hamiltonian structure is not the trivial connection (Proposition \ref{prop:NormalTriv}).